Unit: ACMEA - PD Investigators Mgmt (R48)

 |

-DISTINGUISHING FEATURES This is the journey-level paraprofessional, training class in the Investigator series.
-Under the close supervision of a Senior Investigator or the Chief Investigator, incumbents learn and perform a wide range of investigative duties on misdemeanor cases, and may be assigned to assist with the investigation of felony cases, by performing less complex tasks such as serving subpoenas, gathering records and obtaining copies of radio dispatch tapes and video surveillance.
-The class of Public Defender Investigator I is distinguished from the next higher-level class of Public Defender Investigator II in that the latter investigates both misdemeanor and felony cases, as well as complex felony cases.
-The Public Defender Investigator II may also be assigned to investigate homicide cases as a secondary investigator. |
+This is the entry-level paraprofessional, training classification in the Investigator flex series located in the Public Defender’s Office and reports to a Senior Investigator or the Chief Investigator.
+Employees learn and perform a wide range of investigative duties on misdemeanor cases, and may be assigned to assist with the investigation of felony cases, by performing less complex tasks such as serving subpoenas, gathering records and obtaining copies of radio dispatch tapes and video surveillance.

 EXAMPLES OF DUTIES